Course

 Introduction

-Oftentimes, caregivers have little to no experience in caring for a patient experiencing the end-of-life process and can easily find themselves feeling overwhelmed, confused, and burned out.
-Understanding what to expect during the final weeks of life is imperative in order to cope with the changes as they occur.
-The end-of-life process can vary from person to person.
+These changes can vary from person to person.
 Although patients progress through the end-of-life process differently, there is usually a recognizable pattern of decline that occurs.
-In order to provide the best possible care and prepare both the hospice patient and their family members, it is important for the nurse and caregiver to be able to distinguish the phases of the end-of-life process: transitioning, actively dying, and final moments.
+To provide the best possible care and prepare both the dying patient and their family members, it is important for the nurse and caregiver to be able to distinguish the phases of the end-of-life process: transitioning, actively dying, and final moments.

 Transitioning

 Beyond sleeping, examples of this disengagement include interacting less with friends and family, less desire to do one’s usual activities, and a lack of interest in things that were once pleasurable.
 Additional signs of a patient transitioning include increased weakness and decreased mobility.
-These changes typically include a decline in function, becoming non-ambulatory, chairbound, and ultimately, bedbound.
-Progressively, the patient will become more dependent on their caregivers to assist them with activities of daily living (ADL), which include bathing, eating, transferring, toileting, and continence.

 Another indicator that someone may be transitioning is a change in nutrition and intake.
 Eating and drinking less is an expected part of decline during this time.
 Many patients will report a lack of appetite, taste changes, and an overall lack of interest in food and liquids.
 Changes in swallowing may further complicate a person’s ability to eat and drink.

 It is not uncommon to downgrade a person’s diet during the transition phase.
 This might include going from a regular diet, down to soft, and finally, to pureed.
 Liquids are usually given in small amounts and with an added thickener.
 These changes are necessary to prevent choking and aspiration.
+Fluid overload is a risk at this point and can detract from one’s comfort, cause swelling, or crackles in the lungs.

 Signs of terminal agitation include an inability to remain still, picking at items in the surrounding environment, and increased confusion.
 Fortunately, there are medications that can be given at the end of life to promote comfort and stop these symptoms when they arise.
 Lastly, it is not uncommon for the transitioning patient to have visions of and talk to deceased friends and family – both are normal and could sometimes be interpreted as a welcoming sign from loved ones.